Open 4Culture

 We fund our grants through a thorough selection process.
 Reviewers with expertise in your discipline will evaluate your project based on the following criteria:

-• Qualifications or catalyst: through your work samples and experience, do you have the ability to successfully complete this project?
-If this is your first project of this kind, do you show the potential to learn, grow, and expand your practice, or do you have mentors or collaborators who can support you?
+- Qualifications or catalyst: Your work samples and experience show that you can successfully complete the project.
+Qualifications can be based on skills, experience, training, or knowledge.
+If this is your first project of this kind or scale, your qualifications show the ability to learn, grow, and expand your practice, and/or you have mentors or collaborators who can support you.

-• Advancing equity (optional): 4Culture’s mission focuses on racial equity and envisions a county where culture is essential and accessible to all.
+- Advancing equity (optional): 4Culture’s mission focuses on racial equity and envisions a county where culture is essential and accessible to all.
 Your project specifically benefits communities of color and/or historically marginalized communities.
-The project serves or collaborates with members of these communities This is not an eligibility requirement, but it is one of factors the reviewers will consider.
+The project serves or collaborates with members of these communities.
+This is not a requirement.

 Public Benefit: Why It Matters